apache/dubbo-website/blog/en-us/Translation_Group8.md

 ### Generic interface implementation

 The implementation of the generic interface is mainly used when the server does not have an API interface.
 All POJOs in the parameters and return values are represented by Map, which is usually used for framework integration.
-For example, to implement a generic remote service Mock framework, all service requests can be handled by implementing the GenericService interface.
+For example, to implement a generic remote service Mock framework, all service requests can be handled by implementing the interface GenericService.

 #### Implementation GenericService on the server